zvifadzomatsenazingoni/Poverty-project/README.md

    SOURCE_ID:The spatial unit unique identification.

-   PovertyEBK: The percentage of ultra-poverty in each spatail unit.
+   PovertyEBK: The percentage of ultra-poverty in each spatial unit.

-   geoDA_esti: The number of secondary and tertiary health care facilities accessible in 3 hours.
+   geoDA_esti: The number of secondary and tertiary health care facilities accessible in 3 hours of walking.

    P_VALUE: The significance of the cluster classification.